Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 ```

 > Everything that goes after `broadcast()` cheat code or between `startBroadcast/stopBroadcast` is converted to
-transactions and these transactions are sent to the node that executes the script.
+transactions(otherwise, it's just a normal statement included in the function), and these transactions are sent to the node that executes the script.

 Between the broadcast cheat codes, we'll put the actual deployment steps.
 First, we need to deploy the tokens:
 ```solidity